Communication Factors 2

 Cultural Differences Exist Between Communicators

-Similar to the differences in vocabulary, cultural differences can also put a strain on the communication and relationship.
-Not only does the couple have to contend with gender differences, they now have to know and understand their partner’s way of thinking and behaving through his or hers cultural upbringing which can be slightly, or radically different.
+Similar to the differences in vocabulary, cultural differences can also put a strain on communication and relationship.
+Not only does the couple have to contend with gender differences, they now have to know and understand their partner’s way of thinking and behaving through his or her cultural upbringing which can be slightly, or radically different.
 The more radically different the culture, the more patience and understanding the partners will need.

 (Photo Credit – Piop News)